Barbara Noble: Life

 Noble's last novel, Another Man's Life, was released the year before she became a book editor.
 It was the story of the lonely and depressed Simon Hart, who after an attempted suicide off the Thames Bridge takes up the life of his drowned rescuer.
 The theme of suicide sat badly with some reviewers, with the Saturday Review saying it was a "novel which misses the tragedy but plumbs the dreariness and futility of attempted self-destruction... one wonders cruelly if Simon might not have been better left at the bottom of the river."

-In 1953, after twenty years with 20th Century Fox, Barbara Noble took up the role as the UK editor for the American publishing house, Doubleday.
+In 1953, after 20 years with 20th Century Fox, Barbara Noble took up the role as the UK editor for the American publishing house, Doubleday.
 She replaced Winifred Nerney as the head of the all female staffed, London based office which handled the publication of British authors into the US market.
 During her time as the London-based editor, Doubleday was publishing authors like Margery Allingham, Daphne de Maurier, Edith Pargeter and Ruth Rendell.
 She was one of a number of editors who famously turned down William Golding's Lord of the Flies.

-Noble retired from Doubleday in 1973, but continued to work as a freelance editor for the publishing house for many years.
-She died on February 8, 2001.
+Barbara Noble retired from Doubleday in 1973, but she continued to work as a freelance editor for the publishing house for many years.
+She died on February 8, 2001 aged 94.